How A Little Science And A Lot Of Shady Advertising Boosted Yeast's Popularity

 Though it's hard to know how many people continued mixing their daily yeast cakes into orange juice, the heyday of yeast advertising was over.
 In 1950, inactive (meaning the yeast was no longer living), dried nutritional yeast flakes hit the shelves in the form of Red Star yeast.

-"It was popular during the hippie time in the late 60s or 1970s," says Adeline Cheong, a senior business manager at Lessafre, a French yeast manufacturer, who owns the Red Star brand today.
+"It was popular during the hippie time in the late '60s or 1970s," says Adeline Cheong, a senior business manager at Lessafre, a French yeast manufacturer that owns the Red Star brand today.
 The nutritional content was the main draw, and the rising popularity of plant-based diets helped give anything that could provide vitamins like B12 an extra push.

-Unfortunately, in the 1980s, a rash of books about the candida yeast, which causes fungal infections like diaper rash, hit the shelves.
+In the 1980s, a rash of books about the candida yeast, which causes fungal infections like diaper rash, hit the shelves.
 "It was really bad," Cheong says, though she notes that candida and Saccharomyces cerevisiae are completely different.
-"Just like nowadays you hear about good bacteria and bad bacteria," Cheong says, "[Baker's yeast] is the good yeast."
+"Just like nowadays you hear about good bacteria and bad bacteria," Cheong says, "[baker's yeast] is the good yeast."
 But it drove sales and popularity down, and rather than going on a marketing offensive, the company continued quietly making nutritional yeast for its loyal customers.
 "Nobody thought there was a second wave coming," Cheong says.

 Saccharomyces cerevisiae may not have the near-magic powers ascribed to it during the "Yeast for Health" campaign, but people have developed a taste for it nonetheless.
 "Don't forget, vegans aren't just eating yeast flakes," says James Parker, Fleischmann's vice president of yeast innovation.
 "Some will go buy active dry yeast and ingest the live cultures."
 They have no way to track how many people are doing this, but have logged comments from customers on their website speaking to the trend.

 Dry yeast flakes, yeast cakes and active dry yeast have wildly different flavors, which has to do not only with additives like potato starch that help yeast reach its final form, but also water content.
 "Yeast cakes are still about 65 percent water," Parker says.
 "It creates a difference in strength of taste, mouthfeel, everything."
 They also have a shorter shelf life than dried nutritional yeast.
-Despite coming from the same bacteria, not all baker's yeast is the same.
+Despite coming from the same fungus, not all baker's yeast is the same.

 "Having tried both of them," Price wrote in an email, "the primary difference that I've noticed is that one is absolutely disgusting (the cakes) and the other has an umami flavor reminiscent of cheese."
 She adds, "I would never want to eat a yeast cake again."

-Note: An earlier version of this story incorrectly referred to yeast as bacteria.
-It is a fungus.